 But there’s more: It’s from here that the story moves toward that crafty serpent coming in and tempting them to eat the forbidden fruit.
 Traditionally Eve has taken the brunt of the blame for The Fall because she is the initial one to give in to temptation, and because of that, the story is twisted to make her subordinate.
 We treat this story as though Adam is some great leader who delegates the task of fruit gathering to Eve, and she fails.
 But this not all what happens.
 Just look closely at what happens here…

 My point is this.
 Do not let anyone use this passage to pass on sexist, misogynist declarations about humanity and gender roles.
-When it comes down to it, what is really happening Genesis 2-3 is God is establishing an equality between the sexes.
+When it comes down to it, what is really happening in Genesis 2-3 is God establishing an equality between the sexes.
 Eve is the “indispensable companion” to Adam and Adam is the “indispensable companion” to Eve.
-Or, to put it another way, Life is meant for humanity, and humanity is meant for life.
+Or, to put it another way, Life (Eve) is meant for humanity (Adam), and humanity (Adam) is meant for life (life).
 They balance, complete and fulfill one another.

 But if there is an inequality between the sexes in Gneiss 2-3, it is certainly not in favor of men. the man (Adam) is a non-factor in this story.
 Eve is the leader.
 Putting her in a subordinate position because she is the one that gave in to the serpent initially is like a third string quarterback putting the starting quarterback in a subordinate position because it is the starter who threw a game losing interception on the final drive.
 Adam isn’t even in the game.
 He’s on the sidelines with a clipboard and a headset… learning.
 Like I said, this story is (I believe) about equality, but if it is not, it is about dudes like me being utterly lost, confused, and wholly dependent on women for any chance at survival.